Introduction

 The Irish Hunger Memorial in New York City is a profound tribute to the Great Irish Famine of 1845-1852, an event that led to the death of approximately one million people and caused another million to emigrate, profoundly impacting Irish history and diaspora (NYC Arts).
 This memorial, situated in the heart of Battery Park City, serves not only as a remembrance of this tragic historical event but also as a poignant reminder of ongoing global hunger issues.
 Designed by artist Brian Tolle, landscape architect Gail Wittwer-Laird, and 1100 Architect, the memorial combines elements of historical significance with modern design to create an immersive and reflective visitor experience.
 This guide aims to provide a comprehensive overview of the Irish Hunger Memorial, including its history, design, and practical visitor information, ensuring that visitors can fully appreciate the depth and significance of this important landmark.

-- Visiting the Irish Hunger Memorial
+Explore Irish Hunger Memorial in Pictures

 Visiting the Irish Hunger Memorial